Not All Multi-Valued Partial CFL Functions Are Refined by Single-Valued Functions: Preparation for the Proof

-The notation $\cflmv$ (resp., $\cflkv{k}$ for a fixed $k\in\nat^{+}$) stands for the class of multi-valued (resp., $k$-valued) partial functions that can be computed by appropriate npda's with write-only output tapes in linear time.
-When $k=1$, we customarily write $\cflsv$ instead of $\cflkv{1}$.
-In addition, we define $\ucflkv{k}$ as the collection of all functions $f$ in $\cflkv{k}$ for which a certain npda $M$ with an output tape computes $f$ with the extra condition (called the {\em unambiguous computation condition}) that, for every input $x$ and every value $y$ in $f(x)$, there exists exactly one accepting computation path of $M$ on $x$ producing $y$.
+The notation $\cflmv$ (resp., $\cflkv{k}$ for a fixed constant $k\in\nat^{+}$) stands for the class of all multi-valued (resp., $k$-valued) partial functions that can be computed by appropriate npda's with write-only output tapes in linear time.
+When $k=1$, in particular, we customarily write $\cflsv$ instead of $\cflkv{1}$.
+In addition, we define $\ucflkv{k}$ as the collection of all functions $f$ in $\cflkv{k}$ for which an appropriate npda $M$ equipped with an output tape computes $f$ with the extra condition (called the {\em unambiguous computation condition}) that, for every input $x$ and every value $y$ in $f(x)$, there exists exactly one accepting computation path of $M$ on $x$ producing $y$.
 It follows by their definitions that $\ucflkv{k}\subseteq \cflkv{k} \subseteq\cflmv$.
-Since any function producing exactly $k+1$ values cannot belong to $\cflkv{k}$ by definition, $\cflkv{k}\neq\cflkv{(k+1)}$ holds; thus, in particular, we obtain $\cflsv\neq\cflmv$.
+Since any function producing exactly $k+1$ values cannot belong to $\cflkv{k}$ by definition, $\cflkv{k}\neq\cflkv{(k+1)}$ holds; therefore, in particular, we obtain $\cflsv\neq\cflmv$.
 Notice that this inequality does not directly lead to the desired conclusion $\cflmv\not\sqsubseteq_{ref}\cflsv$.

 To describe behaviors of an npda's stack, we closely follow terminology from \cite{Yam08,Yam16}.
-A {\em stack content} is formally a series $z_mz_{m-1}\cdots z_1z_0$ of stack symbols sequentially stored into a stack (in our convention, $z_0$ is the bottom marker $Z_0$ and $z_m$ is a symbol at the top of the stack).
-We sometimes refer to a stack content obtained just after the tape head scans and then moves off the $i$th cell of the input tape as a {\em stack content at the $i$th position}.
+A {\em stack content} is formally a series $z_mz_{m-1}\cdots z_1z_0$ of stack symbols sequentially stored into a stack (in our convention, $z_0$ is the bottom marker $\bot $ and $z_m$ is a symbol at the top of the stack).
+A {\em stack content at the $i$th cell position} refers to a stack content obtained just after the tape head scans and then moves off the $i$th cell of the input tape.
 A series of stack contents produced along a computation path is briefly referred to as a \emph{stack history}.